 Tried this recipe?
 Give it a star rating below!

-keto eggplant parmesanfrom Sugar Free Londoner
+Keto Eggplant Parmesanfrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
-Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.
+Please make your own calculations where necessary.

 - ½ portion keto marinara sauce

-- 3 medium aubergines sliced lengthways ½ cm thick (700g / 1.5 pounds) - yields 24 slices, 6 per layer
+- 3 medium eggplant sliced lengthways ½ cm thick (700g / 1.5 pounds) - yields 24 slices, 6 per layer

-- ½ tsp salt
+- ½ teaspoon salt

-- ½ tsp black pepper
+- ½ teaspoon black pepper

-- 5 tbsp olive oil
+- 5 tablespoon olive oil